Tunde Onakoya: Guinness World Record

 The chess marathon was held in Times Square, New York City, United States.
 He began with the goal of surpassing the previous world record of 56 hours, 9 minutes, and 37 seconds, set by Norwegian players Hallvard Haug Flatebø and Sjur Ferkingstad in 2018.
 Onakoya's initial target was to play for 58 hours, but he pushed the boundaries even further, extending the marathon to a full 60 hours.

-A Mission Beyond Chess

-Onakoya's endeavor was not solely for the purpose of breaking records; it was a mission with a profound cause.
-He aimed to raise US$1 million for the education of children in Africa, particularly those without access to quality education.
+Onakoya aimed to raise US$1 million for the education of children in Africa, particularly those without access to quality education.
 While he was trying to set a new record, he got support from Nigerian community in New York, former vice president of Nigeria Yemi Osinbajo, along with Kashim Shettima, including appearances by Afrobeats stars like Davido and Adekunle Gold.